Entries from March 2012 ↓

 If a story were a mountain, the climax would be the peak.
 This is the turning point of the story.
 The action is the most exciting or intense, and the characters face the conflict and start to solve it.
 At the story’s climax, the meteor strikes the earth; the knight slays the dragon and rescues the princess; or the big battle scene occurs.

 Once the climax has been reached and the problem resolved, it’s time for the characters to tie up loose ends and bring closure where needed.
-Examples of falling action can include rounding up the cattle after the big stampede; reuniting a man with his long-lost brother; or getting the injured child into the raft and riding the rapids to safety.
+Known as falling action, examples can include rounding up the cattle after the big stampede; reuniting a man with his long-lost brother; or getting the injured child into the raft and riding the rapids to safety.

 Are you ready to face the mountain?